joekreu/basic_pcp/README.md

 The `bash` shell script `run_tests.sh` reads test codes from the file `basic_tests.txt` and processes them with the nine basic parsers.
 It should work on systems that support `bash` scripts.
-Run the script without arguments.
+Run the script without arguments, or provide the option `-q` (_quiet_, i.e., less verbose output).

 #### 4.1 Randomly generated expressions (option `-r`)